-Year 2: Using ISIP Data
+Year 2: Using Insightful Data

 The returning students knew how to get the time in and what was expected of them.
 Tracking Lexile level growth each month was key to passing the end of year exam, the Georgia Milestones.

-“RTI was our new focus in year two,” Bender told me.
+“Intervention was our new focus in year two,” Bender told me.

 Parents again were brought into this project and a school-wide parent meeting was conducted.
 This way parents could once again be taught about the school’s involvement with this program and shown how to download for their child’s home use.